 In this document, we'll walk through the process of creating a Slack Notifier, after which it can be used in any number of deployments to send alerts to the configured Slack channel upon the occurrence of an Application Error and/or a Custom Log Event Error.
 For more on the different kinds of errors, see Logging Errors.
 For more on tying Notifiers to a deployment, see Publish and Manage Deployments.

 Before starting the configuration, create an #app-errors channel in Slack to receive the error messages.

 To post messages from apps into Slack, a Slack App must be created with an Incoming Webhook.

 - Go to https://api.slack.com/messaging/webhooks#getting_started, click on Create your Slack app, and then choose to create it from scratch.
 A modal will show up prompting you to name your app and then pick the workspace you’ll be using.
 Once you have done so, click on Create App:

 - Turn Incoming Webhooks on.

 - Enter the Slack channel where notifications will be posted to.

-- Scroll to the button to find the Slack app URL.
+- Copy the Slack app URL.

 We recommend pasting the URL in the channel’s topic since it will be needed later on to create the App Notifier in the Console.